telerik/xaml-docs/controls/radrichtextbox/how-to/features-custom-ui-layers.md

 __UILayers__ provide an extensible approach to showing different parts of __RadRichTextBox__’s Document.
 For example, there are separate layers showing the comments, the selection, the table borders, etc.

+>note Information about all the different built-in layers you can find in the [UI Layers]({%slug radrichtextbox-features-ui-layers%}) help topic.

 The existing layers can be removed and additional ones can be defined to customize the presentation of different parts of the document.